 Both fundamental analysis (especially news) and technical indicators help traders make informed trading decisions.

-The news and reporting goes a long way to bolster the formation of trading decisions because a piece of negative news could trigger sell-offs while positive news could trigger buying opportunities.
+News and reporting go a long way to bolster the formation of trading decisions because a piece of negative news could trigger sell-offs while positive news could trigger buying opportunities.

 The real-time alerts functionality on Plus500 helps you to get both SMS and email push notifications when important updates are made in the market.